sidduloni/nodejs-interview-questions/logic.md

 console.log(x(1)(2)(6)()); // Output: 9 REMEMBER: Passing the empty ( ) is Imp!!
 ```

-## S.No 7: No Write a prototype similar to map in javascript
+## S.No 7: Write a prototype similar to map in javascript
 **Ans:**
 ```javascript
 Array.prototype.mup = function(callback) {